The year 2001. PayPal Headquarters.

 How?
 Stay with me.

 He designed a framework to cut a company in pieces and show you where to focus your attention.
 The funnel is further developed and widely used.
-It’s called the Pirate Funnel because the first letters spell out AAARRR for Awareness, Acquisition, Activation, What is retention?
-Retention refers to a customer continuing to use a business’ product or a service and to pay for the said product or service.
-It is a key…, Referral, Revenue.
+It’s called the Pirate Funnel because the first letters spell out AAARRR for Awareness, Acquisition, Activation, Retention, Referral, Revenue.

 The Pirate Funnel… AAARRR!